Janne Saarinen

 Janne Johannes Saarinen (born 28 February 1977, in Espoo) is a retired Finnish footballer.

 Career

 Saarinen started his career as a promising attacking midfielder at HJK Helsinki, making his Veikkausliiga debut in 1993.
 In 1997, he moved to Swedish giants IFK Göteborg, but never made a breakthrough – partly because of injuries.

 After two years he returned to HJK, where he was converted to a left back by the then coach Jyrki Heliskoski.
-He impressed in his new position, earning a move to Norwegian giants Rosenborg in 2001.
-In 2003, Saarinen moved to 1860 Munich of the German Bundesliga, but he was not successful there, and moved to Danish giants FC København in 2004.
+He impressed in his new position, earning a move to Norwegian giants Rosenborg in 2001 for a transfer fee of €800,000.

+In 2003, Saarinen moved to 1860 Munich of the German Bundesliga for €500,000, but he was not successful there, and moved to Danish giants FC København in 2004.

 Saarinen returned to Finland with home-town club FC Honka for the 2006 season, stating he wanted to play in a more attacking role once more.
-In 2008 Saarinen joined Häcken from Sweden, where he played for two years.
+In 2008 Saarinen joined Allsvenskan club Häcken in Sweden, where he played for two years.
 On 11 September 2009, Saarinen went back to HJK Helsinki.